crossdb-org/docs/docs/develop/multi-stmts.md

 # Multi-Statements

-Multi-Statements feature can improve performance a lot especailly for client-server mode.
-As you can run a batch of statements in one query, then get result one by one in parallel.
-For database doesn't support Multi-Statements, you have to send one statement, wait result, then send next one which will be low performance especailly when network lattency is big.
+The Multi-Statements feature can significantly improve performance, especially in client-server mode.
+By running a batch of statements in one query, you can retrieve results one by one in parallel.
+In databases that do not support Multi-Statements, you must send one statement, wait for the result, and then send the next one.
+This process results in lower performance, particularly when network latency is high.

 === "SQL"